Charles Kaboré: Club career

 Kaboré played for the youth side of Association Sportive SONABEL and Etoile Filante Ouagadougou.
 In 2006, after two years with Etoile Filante Ouagadougou he was scouted from Libourne-Saint-Seurin.

 In January 2008, he was signed by Olympique de Marseille from Libourne-Saint-Seurin.

 He acquired French nationality by naturalization in August 2010.

 In January 2013, he signed for Kuban Krasnodar of the Russian Premier League.

-On 25 August 2015, he signed for the other Russian team, FC Krasnodar on loan with a buyout option.
+On 25 August 2015, he signed for another Russian team, FC Krasnodar on loan with a buyout option.
 On 20 June 2016, FC Krasnodar bought his rights from Kuban and he signed a contract with them until 2019.

 On 20 May 2019, FC Krasnodar confirmed that Kaboré will leave the club after his contract expires at the end of the 2018–19 season.

 On 17 July 2019, he signed a two-year contract with Russian club FC Dynamo Moscow.

 On 3 June 2022, Kaboré joined Ligue 2 side Niort.